laboox/laboox.github.io/homepage-eureka/content/homepage/experiences.md

     dates: 'Sep 16 - Sep 17'
     location: Tehran, Iran
     writeup: >
-      - Developed web-applications for various internet services: Backtory (BAAS), Alounak (Real-estate), Suppline (online support)
+      - Contributed to the launch of products in gaming BaaS and SaaS, mobile advertisements, Real-estate solutions, and online chat support

-      - Improved reachability and click rate of ad campaigns by interactive advertisement design and development
+      - Demonstrated expertise in designing, developing, and testing web-application dashboards for a diverse range of internet services

-      - Integrated video advertisement SDK with game development platforms
+      - Boosted user engagement by creating a light-weight interactive mobile ads SDK

 weight: 2
 widget: